 Blue Cypress Books

 Tucked away on Oak Street in the Riverbend, Blue Cypress is an independent, woman-owned bookstore that offers new and used books, as well as games, stickers, pins, and other knick-knacks.
-Head in for an author event, join a book club, or stop by to visit bookstore kitty, the resident cat at Blue Cypress.
+Head in for an author event, join a book club, or stop by to browse the stacks.
 Bring in books to trade for store credit or cash.
 You never know what you’ll find in their used book collection; Blue Cypress also has all the latest new releases.

 Octavia Books

 Located in a quiet, residential part of Uptown New Orleans a few blocks off of Magazine Street, Octavia Books is a local, independently owned bookstore with new releases.
 They often host book events for both adults and children.
-Their bi-monthly newsletter showcases their book clubs and exciting new releases across genres.
+Stop into the adjoining Café Malou, a cozy breakfast and lunch spot, and spend an early afternoon reading alongside coffee, eggs, and pastries.

 Garden District Book Shop